c3g/GenPipes/README.md

 ### DNA-Seq, RNA-Seq, RNA-Seq De Novo Assembly

-* SampleID: must contain letters A-Z, numbers 0-9, hyphens (-) or underscores (_) only; BAM files will be merged into a file named after this value; mandatory;
+* Sample: must contain letters A-Z, numbers 0-9, hyphens (-) or underscores (_) only; BAM files will be merged into a file named after this value; mandatory;
 * Readset: a unique readset name with the same allowed characters as above; mandatory;
 * Library: optional;
 * RunType: "`PAIRED_END`" or "`SINGLE_END`"; mandatory;